-Hi, my name is Sandra Hurst and I write Epic Fantasy novels.
+Hi, my name is Sandra Hurst and I write Epic Fantasy, Romance, & Sci-Fi novels and short stories.

 Growing up in Northern Alberta gave me a great love and respect for the wildlands and indigenous cultures which made its way into the worlds I create.
-A mythmaker at heart, I started writing poetry in middle school and graduated to epic fantasy.
+A mythmaker at heart, I started writing poetry in middle school and soon graduated to novels and short stories.

 Two strangers, one running from responsibility, one dying to be given it, together they can save the People, but only if they can stop arguing.